Learn To Spend, Save, & Give

-April is Youth Financial Literacy Month and to celebrate we’re sharing resources and activities you can use to help guide the children in your life.
-Below is a video to watch together, article to read, questions to discuss, and links to a related comic and activity sheet.
+April is Youth Financial Literacy Month and to celebrate we’re sharing resources and activities you can use to help guide the children in your life – no matter their learning style.
+Below you’ll find a video to watch, article to read, questions to discuss, and links to a related comic and activity sheet.

-For most people, spending money comes naturally.
-Saving up for something special is harder and setting money aside for giving isn’t usually done at all.
+For most people, spending money comes naturally, but saving up for something special is harder and setting money aside for giving isn’t usually done at all.

 The concept of three money jars can help.
 Each jar represents an activity: spending, saving, and giving.
 When you receive your allowance or a gift of money, divide the money up and put it in each of the three jars.
 Dividing your money into thirds is a good way to get started, but the amount of money you put into each jar is up to you.
 Make sure you use clear jars so you can see your money build up over time.